pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

    .. fillintheblank:: baseconvert1

-      What is value of 25 expressed as an octal number?
+      What is value of 25 expressed as an octal (base 8) number?

       |blank|

-      -  :31: Correct.
+      -  :31: Correct because 25 = 3x8 + 1.
-         :x: Incorrect
+         :x: Incorrect.
+Try again.

    .. fillintheblank:: baseconvert2

-      What is value of 256 expressed as a hexidecimal number?
+      What is value of 256 expressed as a hexadecimal (base 16) number?

       |blank|

-      -  :100: Correct.
+      -  :100: Correct because 265 = 1x16^2.
          :x: Incorrect.
+Try again.

    .. fillintheblank:: baseconvert3